Trick5t3r/python-galaxy/README.md

 https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation?oldid=469278664

-## Install
+## Installation of dependencies

-To install this package, we strongly encourage to use a [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or a [`conda env`](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+To install dependencies, we strongly encourage to use a [`virtualenv`](https://virtualenv.pypa.io/en/latest/) or a [`conda env`](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-For example, you can create your conda envirioments ans install the required modules :
+For example, you can create your conda environment and install the required modules :

 ```
 conda create -n galaxy